dani-sc/google-hashcode-2019/README.md

-# google-hashcode-2018
+# google-hashcode-boilerplate
-Entry for Google Hashcode 2018.
+Boilerplate for Google Hashcode.